DHLab-nl/historical-recipe-web/README.md

 ### Training Tag classifier
 We trained a multilabel (tag) classifier on top of the Allerhande data.
 We then applied this tag classifier to the historical recipes extracted from the newspapers.

+* Classifier-tags.py & classifier_Tags.ipynb

+# Models
+This directory contains the trained Models

+# Figures
+Here you can find the images used in the paper.

-## TO DO:
+# TO DO:
+* Add list of ingredients derived from AH
-Add final dataset without copyrighted material
+* Add final dataset without copyrighted material